gSchool/DNA-release-3/05-Surveys/01-halfway-checkin.survey.md

 ##### !question

-**Release 1 Digital Services in the 21st Century Government** was a valuable use of my time:
+Reflecting, **101 Digital Foundations** was a valuable use of my time:

 ##### !end-question